-If we allow differences to limit our interactions, we accept a risk of loss; loss of more knowledge, loss of more companionship and so on.
-My daughter puts ketchup on her eggs.
-I find that completely disgusting, yet she will always be one of my favorite people to be around.
+When we define differences as crazy, we deny ourselves opportunities to interact.
+With that comes a risk of loss; the loss of more knowledge, the loss of more companionship.
+My daughter puts ketchup on her eggs and I think that’s gross.
+But, she will always be one of my favorite people.